adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 adb shell
 ```

+!!! tip
+    If you are only running one emulator and have no connected real devices, you don't need the `adb connect` command.
+Visual
+    Studio will have already set up the connection for you.
+Use `adb devices` to determine if you need to connect.

 This opens up a Linux-like shell onto the Android device.
 You can use normal Linux commands to move around.
 You can remove
 the entire private data area for your package using the following: